Rethinking Open-Set Object Detection: Issues, a New Formulation, and Taxonomy: OSOD-III: An Alternative Formulation

 While the applicability of OSOD-III is narrower than OSOD-II by definition, OSOD-III has two good properties\footnote{Any OSOD-III problems can be interpreted as OSOD-II.
 However, it should always be beneficial to formulate it as OSOD-III if possible.}.

 One is that OSOD-III is free from the fundamental difficulty of OSOD-II, the dilemma of determining what unknown objects to detect and what to not.
-Indeed, the judgment is clear with OSOD-III; unknowns belonging to the known super-class should be detected, and all other unknowns should not.
+Indeed, the judgment is clear with OSOD-III; unknowns belonging to the known super-class should be detected, and all other unknowns should not \footnote{ A key distinction lies in the ``user's intention.''
+The fundamental problem with OSOD-II is that there is no way to express what the user wants to detect.
+In object detection, the term object ''merely signifies a detection target,'' leaving no room for incorporating the user's intent.
+In contrast, OSOD-III explicitly provides a means to represent the user's intent.
+Admittedly, the term `animal'' alone, without any context, may introduce ambiguity in its definition.
+However, in practice, if necessary, the user can provide a more detailed specification to clarify the meaning.
+In reality, this ambiguity is unlikely to pose a significant issue. }.
 As a result, OSOD-III no longer suffers from the evaluation difficulty.
 The clear identification of detection targets enables the computation of AP also for unknown objects.

 The other is that detecting unknowns will arguably be easier owing to the similarity between known and unknown classes.
 In OSOD-II, unknown objects can be arbitrarily dissimilar from known objects.
 In OSOD-III, known and unknown objects share their super-class, leading to their visual similarity.
 It should be noted here that what we regard as a super-class is arbitrary; there is no mathematical definition.
-However, as far as we consider reasonable class hierarchy as in WordNet/ImageNet \cite{WordNet,ImageNet} , we may say that the sub-classes will share visual similarities.
+However, as far as we consider reasonable class hierarchy as in WordNet/ImageNet \citep{WordNet,ImageNet} , we may say that the sub-classes will share visual similarities.

+We emphasize that the formulation of OSOD-III is studied independently of OSOD-II’s limitations; OSOD-III is not intended as a remedy for OSOD-II but instead stands as a self-contained research problem with intrinsic merit.